Nursing Internship

 • Act as a role model for fellow students and interns.

-• Demonstrate sensitivity to diversity of patients, colleagues, and healthcare team members.
+• Demonstrate sensitivity to the diversity of patients, colleagues, and healthcare team members.

 • Demonstrate effective use of information technology.